SimonZhang0606/Coop_MMR/README.md

 Co-op MMR is a place for University of Waterloo students to look up and compare co-op jobs.

+What's implemented:

-Currently, the code here supports only the Browse Jobs page (Feature 4 in the report).
+- Browse Jobs page (Feature 4 in the report)
+- Browse Companies page
+- Breakdown of Company Hires by Work Term
+- MMR
+- sorting on each column

+TODO by tomorrow:

+- leaving a review
+- job hires by work term

 ## Data Scraping and Populating the Database